EOP-OMB/payment-accuracy/website/pages/programs/dol-office-of-workers-compensation-federal-employees-compens-3801803f.md

       or widowed
     Value: '0.896800'
 - Actions_Taken:
+  - Action_Taken: Planned
+    Action_Type: Training
+    Completion_Date: FY2028+
+    Description_Action_Taken: The program will continue to use training corrective action plans.
+As a result of staff turnover training continues through the year and the program utilizes on the spot corrective action and training to ensure issues are identified on the case level.
+    Mitigation_Strategy: app3_1
   - Action_Taken: Not Completed
     Action_Type: Training
     Completion_Date: The corrective action was not fully completed this reporting